grafana/thema/docs/go-usage.md

 }
 ```

-With our native Go type populated, our program is now ready to act like any other Go program, and forget that Thema exists.
+With our native Go type populated, our program is now ready to forget that Thema exists and act like any other Go program.

 * Verify that the Go `Ship` struct type is compatible with what's declared in schema `1.0`.